WorkingDevel/webtrees-vagrant/README.md

+# Vagrant development box for [fisharebest/webtrees](https://github.com/fisharebest/webtrees)

+Don't use this repo directly.
+It is meant to work as sub-module in fisharebest/webtrees under `tools/vagrant`.
+Please checkout fisharebest/webtrees and ran there the VAGRANT.sh.

 # Vagrant - Usage

 This uses [Vagrant](http://vagrantup.com) and [VirtualBox](http://virtualbox.org) to set up a virtual machine with an installed webserver (either apache2.4 or nginx with PHP5.4).